OPUSLab/Spin-Circuit-Designs/README.md

 The use of code and reproduction of data is subject to approval by the authors and requires appropriate citation of the referenced paper.
 - Link to paper here - \

+For more details and other source codes, also visit:  [https://nanohub.org/groups/spintronics]